yogsototh/yblog/content/Scratch/fr/blog/Helping-avoid-Haskell-Success.md

 If they come from LISP and the statically typed language remark wasn't enough.
 Try to mention the lack of macros in Haskell.
-Don't mention template Haskell or even less Generics and all recent progress in more advanced typing system.
+Don't mention template Haskell or even less Generics and all recent progress in GHC.

 ## Make it difficult to install

 Many hints there:

 - Send them on another compiler than GHC
-- Explain that they should never use binary distribution of GHC!
+- Explain that they should never use a binary distribution of GHC!
 And they must compile it manually!
-It might not stop them but it will make the installation process much more difficult.
+It might not stop them but it will make the installation process much more tedious.
 - Lie!
 Explain there is a severe security issue with latest tools.
 Explain they must use cabal-install 1.18 or older.
 - Also explain them that in order to be able to handle lib dependencies correctly they **MUST** first learn Nix!
 Never talk about `stack`, `cabal freeze`, ...
 While Nix is great, forcing new user completely alien to all these concepts to first learn it before starting to write their first line of code can greatly reduce their enthusiasm.
+Bonus point if you make them believe you can only program in Haskell on NixOS.

 ## Make it difficult to learn